 - Health: In some cases, your health may require you to retire much earlier than you would prefer.
 You should also factor in future healthcare costs you may incur later in life.

 - Social Security and Medicare: This will undoubtedly be the key factor behind your decision.

 You can take advantage of retirement benefits by remaining active in the workforce for a few extra years.
 While this isn’t possible for some individuals, it’s a great opportunity for those who have fewer financial resources.

 Understanding Social Security Benefits

 According to the National Bureau of Economic Research, retirement improves both your health and life satisfaction.
 Unfortunately, this isn’t true for everyone.
 Those who can’t afford retirement often fall victim to further financial hardships.
-This is why it’s so important to understand the benefits of Social Security and Medicare as a retiree.
+That is why it’s so important to understand the benefits of Social Security and Medicare.

-You become eligible for Social Security at the age of 62.
+You become eligible for Social Security at 62.
 However, you won’t qualify for the full monthly benefits until 66 or 67.
 Anyone born before 1955 can receive full benefits at 66 years old.
 Anyone born after 1955 may have to wait until the age of 67.

-If you claim your Social Security benefits at the age of 62, you will only receive 75% of the amount you could receive by waiting a few years.
+If you claim your Social Security benefits at 62, you will only receive 75% of the amount you could receive by waiting a few years.
 This not only affects you, but also your spouse.
-Your spouse will only receive 35% of your full Social Security benefits, instead of the 50% if you wait.
+Your spouse will only receive 35% of your benefits, instead of the 50% if you wait.

 Medicare Benefits for Retirees